-Expectation stated in rule Satisfactory Exemplary that one gifted is particips 1.
-2. strict shall take the following steps to ensure (1) or both of the parents of a student who is present or is afforded the opportunity to ate at each EP meeting: Notifying parents of the meeting early enough to ensure that they will have an opportunity to attend; and Scheduling the meeting at a mutually agreed on time and place.
-Insufficient notification of time but parent still attends Or Parent called day before meeting to confirm Or Parent requests alternate time and no response is indicated Copy of original letter with response from parent indicated and notation of a follow-up reminder(s) or phone call(s) to parent. purpose and or p include have the knowled c) If neithe other mo individu d) A meeti attendar have a r agreed o 1.
-2. 3. en notice to the parents must indicate the e, time, location of the meeting, and who, by title position, will be attending.
-The notice must also a statement informing the parents that they e right to invite an individual with special dge or expertise about their child. er parent can attend, the school district shall use ethods to ensure parent participation, including hal or conference telephone calls. ing may be conducted without a parent in nee if the school district is unable to obtain the nee of the parents.
-In this case, the district must record of its attempts to arrange a mutually on time and place such as: Detailed records of telephone calls made or attempted and the results of those calls; Copies of correspondence sent to the parents and any responses received; or Detailed records of visits made to the parents' home or place of employment and the results of An interpreter must be provided if the parent requested an interpreter.
-Letter includes required information: Purpose of meeting Time for meeting Specific location for meeting Name - and title - of each person who will attend Statement informing parent of right to invite others Documentation that parent was asked if interpreter is requested; with documentation interpreter attended meeting.
-Clear indication that a copy of the EP is provided to parent at the time of the meeting.

-e) The district shall take whatever action is necessary to ensure that the parents understand the proceedings at an EP meeting, which may include arranging for an interpreter for parents and students who are deaf or whose native language is a language other than English. f) The district shall give the parents a copy of the EP at no cost to the parents.
-A
+Exp pectation stated in rule Satisfactory Exemplary a) Each district shall take the following steps to ensure that one (1) or both of the parents of a student who is gifted is present or is afforded the opportunity to participate at each EP meeting: Notifying parents of the meeting early enough to ensure that they will have an opportunity to attend; and Scheduling the meeting at a mutually agreed on time and place.
+Insufficient notification of time but parent still attends Or Parent called day before meeting to confirm Copy of original letter with response from parent indicated and notation of a follow-up reminder(s) or phone call(s) to parent. b) A written notice to the parents must indicate the purpose, time, location of the meeting, and who, by title and or position, will be attending.
+The notice must also include a statement informing the parents that they have the right to invite an individual with special knowledge or expertise about their child.
+An interpreter must be provided if the parent requested an interpreter.
+Letter includes required information: Purpose of meeting Time for meeting Specific location for meeting Name - and title - of each c) If neither parent can attend, the school district shall use other methods to ensure parent participation, including individual or conference telephone calls. person who will attendStatement informing parent of right to invite others A meeting may be conducted without a parent in attendance if the school district is unable to obtain the attendance of the parents.
+In this case, the district must have a record of its attempts to arrange a mutually agreed on time and place such as: Detailed records of telephone calls made or attempted and the results of those calls; Copies of correspondence sent to the parents and any responses received; or Detailed records of visits made to the parents' home or place of employment and the results of those visits.
+Documentation that parent was asked if interpreter is requested; with documentation interpreter attended meeting.
+Clear indication that a copy of the EP is provided to $\cdot$ parent at the time of the meeting. e) The district shall take whatever action is necessary to ensure that the parents understand the proceedings at an EP meeting, which may include arranging for an interpreter for parents and students who are deaf or whose native language is a language other than English. f) The district shall give the parents a copy of the EP at no cost to the parents.